 Not necessarily.
 China allows certain strains of GMO soybeans, corn, rapeseed, and sugar beets to be imported as raw materials for processing into cooking oils and for animal feed.
 Most of these imports come from the US.

-The Chinese government cites the fact that over 90% of US soya and corn crops already use GMO technology and China requires these imports for its food security:
+Over 90% of US soya and corn crops already use GMO technology and China requires these imports for its food security.

 “More than half of all cooking oil used in China is soybean oil, and 90 percent of that is made from imported GM soybeans, mainly from the United States and Brazil,” said Huang Dafang, a researcher from the Biotechnology Research Institute at the Chinese Academy of Agricultural Sciences.

-In late 2014 China approved the import of new strains of GM corn and soybeans that had been waiting for approval for many years.
+In late 2014 China issued import licenses for new strains of GM corn and soybeans that had been waiting for approval for many years.